tjgilpin/old-rectory/src/content/pages/winter-fair-weekend.md

 ## **Join Us in celebrating the spirit of the festive season!**

-Entry: £5 (children 16 and under go free) Includes a glass of Prosecco or a Soft Drink
+Entry: £5 (children 16 and under go free) Includes a glass of Mulled wine or a Soft Drink

-Tickets: On entry (Or available in advance from The Old Rectory)
+Tickets: Due to capacity limitations advance ticket booking is preferred Tickets will be available on the door but are subject to time restrictions.
+We are running two time slots each day, 11am - 2pm & 2pm - 5pm on Saturday and 10am - 1pm & 1pm - 4pm on Sunday.

+To book your ticket call or email us directly or pop-in & see us.

 ## **!!!Win!!!**

 All tickets will be entered for our prize draw

-- One Night Stay for two
+* One Night Stay for two
-- Treatments for two
+* Treatments for two
-- Cream Tea for two
+* Cream Tea for two

 Draw takes place 8th December 2025